-Doing Business 2016 report presents, for the first time, data on 12 job quality areas: (i) whether the law mandates equal remuneration for work of equal value; (ii) whether the law mandates nondiscrimination based on gender in hiring, (iii) whether the law mandates paid or unpaid maternity leave; (iv) the minimum length of maternity leave in calendar days (minimum number of days that legally have to be paid by the government, the employer or both); (v) whether employees on maternity leave receive 100 % of wages; (vi) the availability of five fully paid days of sick leave a year; (vii) the availability of on-the-job training at no cost to the employee; (viii) whether a worker is eligible for an unemployment protection scheme after one year of service; (ix) the minimum duration of the contribution period (in months) required for unemployment protection; (x) whether an employee can create or join a union; (xi) the availability of administrative or judicial relief in case of infringement of employees' rights; and (xii) the availability of a labor inspection system.
-If no maternity leave is mandated by law, parental leave is measured if applicable.
+Doing Business introduced new data on job quality in 2015.
+Doing Business 2017 covers eight questions on job quality (i) whether the law mandates equal remuneration for work of equal value; (ii) whether the law mandates nondiscrimination based on gender in hiring; (iii) whether the law mandates paid or unpaid maternity leave; (iv) the minimum length of paid maternity leave (in calendar days); (v) whether employees on maternity leave receive 100% of wages; (vi) the availability of five fully paid days of sick leave a year; (vii) whether a worker is eligible for an unemployment protection scheme after one year of service; and (viii) the minimum duration of the contribution period (in months) required for unemployment protection.

 Job Quality Data Equal remuneration for work of equal value?
 Yes Gender nondiscrimination in hiring?
 Yes Paid or unpaid maternity leave mandated by law?
 Yes Minimum length of maternity leave (calendar days)?
 126.0 Receive 100% of wages on maternity leave?
 Yes Five fully paid days of sick leave a year?
-Yes On-the-job training?
-No Unemployment protection after one year of employment?
+Yes Unemployment protection after one year of employment?
 Yes Minimum contribution period for unemployment protection (months)?
-6.0 Can employee create or join union?
-Yes Administrative or judicial relief for infringement of employees' rights?
-Yes Labor inspection system?
-Yes
+6.0